ta3ag/lbd/docs/BackendTutorial/source/lld.rst

 About lld please refer LLD web site here [#]_ and LLD install requirement on Linux here [#]_.
-Currently, lld can be built by gcc and clang 3.4 compiler on Linux.
+Currently, lld can be built by gcc and clang 3.4 compiler on Ubuntu Linux and gcc on Fedora Linux.
 On iMac, lld can be built by clang with the OS X and Xcode version as the next sub section.
 If you run with Virtual Machine (VM), please keep your phisical memory size